memoria-io/memoria-io.github.io/public/case-studies/tamias.md

-## Context
+## Overview

-Tamias is a point-of-sale (POS) system that was deployed across 320 pop-up stores during the FIFA World Cup Qatar 2022.
-To meet new operational and scalability demands, the system required a full reassessment of its architecture, code quality, and security posture—along with a roadmap toward a modern cloud-native solution.
+**Tamias** is a point-of-sale (POS) system deployed across 320 pop-up stores during the FIFA World Cup Qatar 2022.
+To meet evolving operational and scalability demands, the system required a complete reassessment of its architecture, code quality, and security posture—along with a roadmap toward a modern, cloud-native solution.

-## Aligning Business & Engineering
+## Bridging Legacy Systems and Organizational Complexity

-While the system’s legacy desktop nature presented technical debt, the bigger challenge lay in organizational complexity.
-Tamias operated across six internal companies, with a seventh being spun up to handle technology.
-Conway’s Law was fully in effect—technical fragmentation reflected business fragmentation.
+While the desktop-based architecture introduced significant technical debt, the greater challenge was organizational.
+Tamias operated to serve six internal entities within the parent group, with a new technology company forming during the transition—Conway’s Law in full effect.

-The work began with in-depth security reports and code quality reviews of the legacy POS, surfacing critical issues.
-This led to defining clear technical requirements to align development with business goals, enabling a unified direction.
+Initial efforts centered on in-depth security audits and legacy code reviews, surfacing critical issues.
+These findings informed the definition of technical requirements aligned with business goals, paving the way for unified execution.

-The scope included technical leadership across both legacy and new systems, architecting a scalable AWS-based POS backend, conducting interviews, and refining hiring criteria to strengthen the engineering team.
+The scope included leading the architecture of a scalable AWS-based backend, conducting technical interviews, and refining hiring practices to support the new direction.

-## Insights

-Some of the most impactful work happens outside the codebase.
-Organizational clarity and alignment are often harder than solving technical problems—but once addressed, they unlock progress for both engineers and the business.
-Over time, I’ve learned that challenges begin and end with people and goals—technology is just the path in between.
+> *Some of the hardest problems in tech aren’t in code—they’re in alignment.
+Solving fragmentation between business and engineering unlocked momentum for both.*